The wabi-sabi design will be a big trend also for 2022, and we predicted this exactly four years ago

 /

-Be inspired by our gallery of selected projects inspired by the Wabi-Sabi aesthetics.
+Explore our gallery of projects and images inspired by Wabi-Sabi aesthetics for further inspiration.

 Ogata shop&restaurant in Paris, ph ITALIANBARK